KokiNakeni/ProductOrder/README.md

 # ProductOrder-application
-This is a productOrder Application that allows staff members  to buyphysical goods.
+This is a product order Application that allows staff members  to buy physical goods.